PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 session.

-A series of exercises takes each participant through the methodology of
+A series of exercises takes each participant through the methodology of re-enactment phototherapy, whilst also developing their therapeutic skills and a sense of safety and cohesion within the group.

 Introductions